TareqNewazShahriar/analyze-image-with-cognitive-service/README.md

 # image-recognition

-Gathering detected objects and other analysis details of an image using Microsoft Cognitive Service.
+Gathering detected objects of an image and other details using Microsoft Cognitive Service.

 ## An Analyzed Image with Detected Objects
 <img src="https://raw.githubusercontent.com/TareqNewazShahriar/image-recognition/main/output/a%20room%20with%20a%20table%20chairs%20and%20a%20large%20window.jpg" />